napari/napari/docs/source/explanations/rendering.md

 will show the "spinning wheel of death".
 This is clearly not acceptable.

-A fast average framerate is important, but it's also important that napari has as few isolated slow frames as possible, that it does not have a framerate that bounces around.
-A jumpy framerate leads to something called [jank](http://jankfree.org/).
+A fast average framerate is important, but it's also important that napari has as few isolated slow frames as possible.
+A framerate that jumps around leads to something called [jank](http://jankfree.org/).
 For the best user experience we want a framerate that's fast, but also one that's consistently fast.

 ## Array-like Interface